Hearts VS Falkirk Predictions

 Correct Score

-This requires predicting the exact final scoreline at full time.
-It is a high-volatility market because a single late goal can change the outcome completely, but it offers significantly higher prices due to the difficulty of accuracy.
+This is a prediction of the exact final scoreline after 90 minutes.
+It is a high-volatility market because a single late goal can change the outcome completely, but it provides significant price rewards for accuracy.

 ⚠️